 By Sean Williams

-In May, I announced my intention to create a portfolio that embodied life's basic needs.
-Understandably, many of the truly basic needs in our everyday lives have transcended far beyond just the need for water and shelter.
-To that end, over a period of 10 weeks I detailed 10 diverse companies that I think will outperform the broad-based S&P 500 over a three-year period because of their ability to outperform in both bull and bear markets, and command incredible pricing power in nearly any economic environment.
+-In May, I announced my intention to create a portfolio that embodied life's basic needs.
+To that end, over a period of 10 weeks I detailed 10 diverse companies that I think will outperform the broad-based S&P 500 over a three-year period because of their ability to outperform in both bull and bear markets, as well as command incredible pricing power in nearly any economic environment.

-If you'd like a closer look at what my reasoning was behind each selection, you can do so by clicking on any, or all, of the following portfolio components:
+If you'd like a closer look at my reasoning behind each selection, just click on any, or all, of the following portfolio components:

 •American Water Works

 With the majority of earnings reports out of the way, we once again turned our attention to dividends within the Basic Needs Portfolio -- but not before one last quarterly report.

 Water utility giant American Water Works (NYSE: AWK ) was the lone company within the portfolio to report third-quarter results last week.
 For the quarter, American Water delivered a 2.2% decline in net income to $150.7 million, or an adjusted $0.84 per share, as cooler-than-expected weather negatively affected water usage.
 The $0.84 per-share profit was a penny shy of estimates.
 American Water boosted the low end of its guidance for the full year but chopped a bit off the top to a new range of $2.17-$2.22.
 One thing to keep in mind, though, is that American Water Works' costs remain very much under control and water demand, even with a reported negative weather effect of $0.03-$0.06 through the first nine months, is relatively consistent, so there's no reason to believe the utility won't keep churning out steady profits.

 As I mentioned above, the big news this week was the receipt of one dividend payment and two other stocks going ex-dividend, signaling that payouts are right around the corner.